Why do we need technical communication?

 It includes the instructional material in every day use that we often take for granted.
 Indeed, some of the most successful technical documentation is that which allows a person to use the subject almost intuitively.

-Professional technical communicators are highly skilled people
+Technical communicators are highly skilled people

-They are experienced and trained in communicating technical information to their audience.
+Technical communicators are experienced and trained in communicating technical information to their audience.
 They have:

 - The ability to communicate clearly